modok/AuthorizedDirective/README.md

 AuthorizedDirective
 ===================
-A sample directive to enable/disable element on a view based on roles
+A sample directive to enable/disable element on a view based on roles.

+You can read more about it: https://aaatdd.wordpress.com/2014/10/02/an-authentication-directive/

 Usage
 ------